 Council received the Town’s Urban Forest Strategy on June 24, 2019 and have directed staff to analyze the action items from the strategy and bring forward potential projects for consideration as part of the annual fall strategic planning and subsequent budget process.

-Town of Sidney Urban Forest Strategy
+The Urban Forest Strategy Project

 The UFS is intended to provide guidance for how Sidney’s urban treescape is managed.
 Specifically, the scope of the project was as follows: